indrekis/JukoST_EMS/README.md

    - ``/M:2`` -- does not uses flags, relies on the [0:413h] contents.
    - ``/M:3`` -- strictly experimental, for the 86Box.
 Does not work on real hardware.
    - **Note**: for some reason, all methods above does not work under the modified 86Box for DOS 5.00 and DOS 6.22 -- value in the [0:413h] is reverted to its defaults, though do work for the DOS 3.31...
+   - **Note**: For DOS 6.22, if using the boot menu, it will be shown twice.

 Several more or less small fixes were made: